xdanieldzd/sharpocarina/MapDev/ReadMe.txt

    - Backface Culling: Determines if backface culling shall be enabled or disabled for this group.

+   - Multitexture Material: Select the secondary material used for multi-texturing.
+Select "(none)" to have the converter treat this group as a normal, single-textured group.

+   - Multitexture Shift S/T: Basically determines how the secondary texture is scaled.
+Zero is the default value, while positive values visually enlarge the texture and negative values shrink it.
+The selectors' minimum and maximum values are locked to -10 and 10 respectively, although realistically, you should probably keep the values between -4 and 4.

+  A few more notes about multi-texturing: This feature is pretty experimental and (admittedly) rather badly implemented, perhaps even more so than the rest of the program.
+In addition, the combiner setup that is currently used for this - the same that ex. the grass in Hyrule Field and other areas uses - depends on proper Environment Alpha being supplied by the game.
+This has only been verified to be the case when overwriting scene numbers that already had multi-texturing (ex.
+  Kakariko Village, scene number 82).
+Other scenes, like SharpOcarina's default Sasatest, 108, do not appear to supply the correct data for this.
+This can -probably- be changed by modifying the scene table, but, at the time of this writing, this hadn't be tested yet.

  f) Objects & Actors
  -------------------
   Finally, this is where you modify the objects and actors of the room currently selected on the